 All the issues tagged with statuses as above are visible in the left-hand menu.

 You can also tag issues with your own tags.
-You can go back and view all the issues you added tags to by filtering on the Tags column.
+You can go back and view all the issues you added tags to by filtering them in the Tags column.

 Frequently Asked Questions: